 Additional Support

-If you’re new to midlife and struggling to find your footing in this life season, you’ll find practical tools in my upcoming e-course Midlife Roadmap: Six Guideposts to Thrive on Purpose in Midlife, to help you with the transition to this new chapter.
+If you’re new to midlife and struggling to find your footing in this life season, you’ll find practical tools in my self-paced digital course, the Midlife Roadmap: Six Guideposts to Thrive on Purpose in Midlife, to help you with the transition to this new chapter.

 Subscribe for alerts when new articles or resources launches.